w3f/Grants-Program/applications/WatchDog.md

 ## Conclusion
 WatchDog introduces a structured, intelligent accountability framework for the Polkadot Treasury and OpenGov.
 By transforming fragmented and inconsistent grant data into real-time, verifiable insights, it strengthens trust, reduces inefficiencies, and helps ensure the long-term effectiveness of Polkadot’s public funding mechanisms.

+WatchDog brings clarity and efficiency to the Web3 Foundation grant oversight process.
+By transforming fragmented GitHub activity into meaningful, actionable insights, it delivers transparent oversight with minimal effort, reduces inefficiencies and maximum trust for both reviewers and the community.
+As a comprehensive monitoring solution, WatchDog will directly enhance the effectiveness and success of the W3F Grants Program for easier scaling.